bagder/daniel.haxx.se/about.md

 I had more or less taken over as leader of the httpget project when I found another currency exchange site that was hosting data and offering it using GOPHER, I had to implement support for that protocol too.
 And then httpget was not a good name anymore so I changed it to *Urlget*.
-But not long after that, I added FTP support as well and then the step to adding FTP upload support was not very big.
+But not long after that, I added FTP support as well and then the step to adding FTP upload support was not big.

 In the late 1997 we (I and my friend Linus) registered our first company, Haxx HB, to use when doing odd spare time jobs outside of our regular employments.